weekanda7/Metisse/docs/metis.md

 ## SaveParams

 SaveParams is a dataclass for configuring saving parameters.
-Users can customize this class as needed for use in metis methods.
+Users can customize this class as needed for use in metisse methods.

 ### Parameters: